-The Irish construction industry experienced unprecedented high levels of employment during the construction boom, escalating in 2006 to approximately 138,000 persons employed in this sector, but there has been a dramatic decline in employment by 50% in 2010 (McGrath & Shally, 2011).
+The Irish construction industry experienced unprecedented high levels of employment during the construction boom, escalating in 2006 to approximately 138,000 persons employed in this sector, but there has been a dramatic decline in employment by 50% in 2010 (Mc Grath and Shally, 2011).
 While the furniture sector is not categorised as being in the construction industry, it is strongly influenced by this sector and is also experiencing a dramatic decline in employment.
 There are currently a significant number of young unemployed construction crafts-workers and redundant apprentices in the Irish labour force.
-The rationale behind developing a new Timber Product Technology (TPT) degree in such a volatile environment was to up-skill unemployed craft-workers, and to train secondary school leavers wishing to pursue a career in the timber industry.
+The rationale behind developing a new Timber Product Technology (TPT) degree in such a volatile environment was to up-skill unemployed craftworkers, and to train secondary school leavers wishing to pursue a career in the timber industry.
 There was particular demand from the latter group because as employers were reluctant to employ apprentices they were unable to receive relevant training within this industry.

 The TPT degree commenced in 2011 in the Dublin Institute of Technology, in the Department of Construction Skills with an intake of 24 students.
 This course is a level 7 Ordinary Degree as awarded under the National Qualifications Authority of Ireland (NQAI).
 The program educates students for the woodworking industry, in the area of furniture and joinery, and provides graduates with the practical and theoretical knowledge to start up their own company or work in middle management within this sector.
+The students on the first year of the programme came from a diverse educational background.
+26% of the students had already received a timber related trade qualification and 64% of the class had previously completed a NOAI Level 6 timber related gualification.
+The remaining 10% of the students had completed their leaving certificate with no industrial experience.
 The first year of this programme provided students with a high level of practical skills, ranging from jointing techniques using hand tools through to wood machining, manufacturing both furniture and joinery components.
 The students also engaged in a variety of theoretical subjects such as academic reporting skills, timber materials, mathematics, and regulatory environment.

 Within the first semester of year one, the modules 'Wood Machining' and 'Regulatory Environment' are closely aligned and run in tandem.
 Students acquire the psychomotor skills required to operate machines safely in the wood machining labs while also gaining the theoretical knowledge of safe work practices and machining regulations within the regulatory environment theory lectures.
 A traditional teacher-centred learning approach is used within the practical labs as a result of the associated machining dangers.
-Harden & Crosby (2000) describe teacher-centred learning as the focus on the teacher transmitting knowledge from the expert to the novice, primarily a one-way movement of sharing knowledge and learning from teacher to student.
+Harden and Crosby (2000) describe teacher-centred learning as the focus on the teacher transmitting knowledge from the expert to the novice, primarily a one-way movement of sharing knowledge and learning from teacher to student.
 Within the practical labs it is essential that the students adhere to the machining regulations and safe work practices.
-The teachers must be in control of the learning process as systematic planned instructional design is very important and teaching techniques are stressed (Harden & Crosby, 2000).
+The teachers must be in control of the learning process as systematic planned instructional design is very important and teaching techniques are stressed (Harden and Crosby, 2000).
 The class was divided into three groups of eight during the wood machining labs and received eight hours of wood machining training per week.
-The students undertook a practical assessment at the end of the semester, which assessed student accuracy in wood machining, their knowledge of machining, and ensured that the students adhered to safe work practices when operating machines.
+The students undertook a practical assessment at the end of semester, which assessed student accuracy in wood machining, their knowledge of machining, and ensured that the students adhered to safe work practices when operating machines.